 Consider an Alternative Card

 If you fly Alaska Airlines or its partners often and are well-versed in how to use miles with this program, the Alaska Airlines Visa® Business credit card may be a no-brainer.
 If not, you may want to consider a card that lets you redeem your miles in more than one way.

-Consider the Ink Business Preferred℠ Credit Card, for example.
-Not only does this card offer 80,000 bonus points after you spend $5,000 on purchases within three months of account opening, but you earn 3 points per $1 on the first $150,000 spent on travel and select business categories each account anniversary year.
+Consider the Ink Business Preferred® Credit Card, New Offer!
+Earn 100k bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
+That's $1,250 toward travel when redeemed through Chase Ultimate Rewards®, but you earn 3 points per $1 on the first $150,000 spent on travel and select business categories each account anniversary year.
 You will also earn 1 point per $1 spent on all other purchases, with no limit to the amount you can earn.
 The annual fee for this card is only $95.
 Better yet, employee cards don’t require any additional cost.